Eulalia Pérez Sedeño

-Eulalia Pérez Sedeño (born 1954 in Morocco), is a philosopher, a specialist in science, technology, and gender and professor of investigation in the Department of science, technology and society of the Institute of Philosophy Higher Council of Scientific Research (Consejo Superior de Investigaciones Científicas, CSIC).
+Eulalia Pérez Sedeño (born 1954 in Morocco), is a Moroccan-born Spanish philosopher, a specialist in science, technology, and gender and professor of investigation in the Department of science, technology and society of the Institute of Philosophy Higher Council of Scientific Research (Consejo Superior de Investigaciones Científicas, CSIC).

 Biography

 Pérez Sedeño obtained a degree in Philosophy at the autonomous University of Madrid (UAM) in 1976 and then her PhD at the same university in 1985 with a thesis on the History of ancient astronomy.

 In 1988, she completed a research trip at the University of Cambridge under professor Geoffrey Lloyd.
 It was at this time that she began her research on the antiquity and women, which would give birth to gender studies as she continued her return to Spain that same year, when Celia Amorós suggested working on women, or the question of gender, through the ages, for example in the field of ptolemaic astronomy.
 In 1993 she published in the journal ARBOR: Ciencia, Pensamiento y Culture, special Issue of Women & Science.
 While she was at the University of California, Berkeley in 1994, Pérez Sedeño initiated the research on science, technology and gender studies.

 In 1999, she was appointed to the chair of Logic and Philosophy of science at the University of the Basque Country (UPV), where it remained until 2002 when she joined the Institute of Philosophy of the CSIC.

 Since 1996, she has been a member of the Scientific Committee of "Congreso Iberoamericano de Ciencia, Tecnología y Género", biennial congress which is held alternately in Spain and in Ibero-America, the last edition having been held in October 2014 in Paraguay, the previous edition in Spain took place in Seville in 2012.

 Between 2006 and 2008 she is the executive director of the Spanish Foundation for science and technology (Fundacion Española para la Ciencia y la Tecnología, FECYT).

 Currently, she is Professor of Investigation in Science, Technology and Gender, Department of Science, Technology and Society, Institute of Philosophy of the higher Council of scientific research and is the director of this department.